V5C – The Ultimate Guide to the V5

 You’ll also need the V5C registration certificate of the original vehicle, evidence of Vehicle Type Approval where required, official receipts for the vehicle and parts, build plans and photographs of the car.

 There’s a slightly different process for an old or classic vehicle.
 A reconstructed classic is determined as built from genuine period components from more than one vehicle and all over 25 years old.
 And it has to be a true reflection of the marque.
 Meanwhile an old vehicle is one that hasn’t been taxed since 1983, and therefore might never have been registered with the DVLA.

 In both cases, you’ll need to apply for a V5 using the normal procedure.
 But also have the V765 form endorsed by a vehicle owners’ club for an old car, or a full written report and inspection for a reconstructed classic.

 In both cases, part of the process may enable you to list your car under an original or age-related registration number if possible.

 How to transfer or change ownership of a car using a V5C

-A car does not to be sold on for an ownership transfer to take place.
-There are many scenarios when the ownership may need to change.
+A car does not need to be sold on for an ownership transfer to take place.
+There are many scenarios where the ownership may need to change.

-Examples where an ownership change may be needed includes parents giving a car to their offspring and divorce settlements where one side may need to take ownership of a car from the former partner.
+Examples where a change of ownership may be needed includes parents giving a car to their offspring and divorce settlements where one side may need to take ownership of a car from the former partner.

-If you sell or give away your car then you will always need to transfer the legal ownership to the new owner.
-Thankfully it’s a simple process….
+If you sell or give away your car then you will always need to switch the legal ownership to the new owner.
+Thankfully it’s a simple process to transfer ownership….